miltondimos/assignment2-release/assignment2_spec.md

 1. Install the launch script using the command: `colcon build`
 2. Source the assignment package using the command: `source install/setup.bash`
 3. Launch joy_node using the command: `ros2 launch assignment2 joy_node.py`
+4. A quick way to show message being sent to a topic is use the command `ros2 topic echo /z0000000/joy`.
+You can check the list of current topic by using the command `ros2 topic list`.

 You can change the topic the `joy` message is redirected to by editing `joy_node.py` and `joy_node_config.yaml` file in the `launch` folder.